-The system clock for the microcontroller is derived from either 6MHz or 12MHz crystal oscillator, which used a frequency that is determined by the SCLKSEL bit of the SCC Register.
-The default system frequency is 12MHz.
-The system clock is internally divided into four nonoverlapping clocks.
+The External crystal must use 12MHZ but the system clock for the microcontroller is derived from 6MHZ internal clock.
+The system clock is internally divided into four non- overlapping clocks.
 One instruction cycle consists of four system clock cycles.

 Instruction fetching and execution are pipelined in such a way that a fetch takes an instruction cycle while decoding and execution takes the next instruction cycle.
 However, the pipelining scheme causes each instruction to be effectively executed in a cycle.
 If an instruction changes the program counter, two cycles are required to complete the instruction.